Skip to content

 You can use the audio for a podcast.
 Use any powerful quotes as insights for your blog.
 And you can share video snippets on your social channels.
 Use broader concepts and ideas as topics for your newsletters.
 And finally, promote any key lessons from webinars on paid social.

-See, there are plenty of ways to get bang for your buck!
-The more you maximise the reach your influencer content can get, the greater the reward for both of you.
+See, there are plenty of ways to get the most bang for your buck!
+The more you maximise the reach of your influencer content, the greater the reward for both of you.

 Another way to generate content is to lean on the expertise of your influencer.